Triple Regression for Camera Agnostic Sim2Real Robot Grasping and Manipulation Tasks: Introduction

-To tackle the challenges above in Sim2Real and digital twin robotic applications, we introduce the triple regression framework for cameras with undetermined intrinsic properties (eg. focal length).
-The initial regression aligns the cameras in the real world and those in the simulated environment.
-Leveraging image segmentation, we can estimate the target object's location, and subsequently place the approximated object into the simulation space.
-This transformation is derived from the second regression.
-Finally, the third regression is employed to compensate for errors originating from the simulated robotic trajectory and dynamics.
+To address the challenges above in Sim2Real and digital twin robotic applications, we introduce the triple regression framework for cameras with undetermined intrinsic properties that include focal length, camera resolution, and camera position. \begin{itemize} \item The first regression aligns the cameras in the real world with those in the simulated environment. \item The second regression estimates the target object's position and subsequently places the approximated object into the simulation space by leveraging image segmentation, \item The third regression is applied to compensate for errors originating from the simulated robotic trajectory and dynamics. \end{itemize}

-Employing the triple regression framework, we propose a conceptual framework for text-to-action tasks as shown in Fig \ref{fig:teaser}.
-The process begins with using semantic grounding to generate a joint task representation, breaking down the task into multiple grab-and-place actions.
-Using the segmentation modules \cite{kirillov2023segment}, the dimensions and positions of these 3D objects are determined and integrated into a simulation engine to create a real-time digital twin.
+Using the triple regression framework, we propose a practical framework for text-to-action tasks as shown in Figure \ref{fig:teaser}.
+The process begins with using semantic grounding to generate a joint task representation, breaking the task down into multiple grab-and-place actions.
+Using the segmentation modules \cite{kirillov2023segment}, the dimensions and positions of these 3D objects are determined and integrated into a simulation engine to create a digital twin in real time.
 Within the simulation, various trajectories are created.
-A Visual Question Answering (VQA) model ascertains task success.
+A Visual Question Answering (VQA) model ensures task success.
 Subsequently, successful simulations are implemented in the real world.
-This methodology offers an automated Sim2Real workflow, notably requiring only a standard RGB camera and rudimentary site measurements.
+This methodology offers an automated Sim2Real workflow, notably requiring only a standard RGB camera and basic site measurements.

-We conducted an experiment of picking up a jar at a random position and pouring its water to a cup at another random position.
-This experiment involves the robot's control of rigid bodies and fluids, as well as planning to overcome random factors.
-Experimental results show that our methodology is able to provide an offline and zero-shot solution (no training for the robot in real space) and reduce the robot's time to complete the task by at least $50\%$ compared to the state-of-the-art approach.
-Moreover, our methodology is able to improve the success rate by $75\%$ under conditions of randomized object placement.
+We conducted an experiment in which we pick up a jar at a random position and pour its water into a cup at another random position.
+The success of the experiment requires the robot's control of rigid bodies and fluids and the plan to overcome random placement of the camera, robot, jar, and cup.
+Experimental results show that our methodology provides an offline and zero-shot solution (no training for the robot in real space) and improves the robot's inference speed by at least $50\%$ compared to the state-of-the-art approach.
+Moreover, our methodology can improve the success rate by $75\%$ under the conditions of randomized object placement.